ncsa/ncsa_system_documentation/docs/source/software/index.rst

 MATLAB
 -------

-`MATLAB <https://www.mathworks.com/products/matlab.html>`_ numeri computing environment.
+`MATLAB <https://www.mathworks.com/products/matlab.html>`_ numeric computing environment.
 Installed on Delta, Hydro, and ICC but **no license** provided.
 License are available to students, faculty, and staff through the `WebStore <https://webstore.illinois.edu/home/>`_.